Five of Scotland’s most beautiful whisky distilleries

 Another beautiful distillery that displays its huge stills from the outside through its large windows.
 It is one of the most modern and contemporary distilleries.
 Located in Speyside, it offers views of beautiful lakes and vegetation.

 The new Macallan distillery in Speyside is praised for its imposing modern design both inside and outside the distillery.
 Here, vegetables reign supreme over the huge pastures from which the distillery rises.
-A beautiful visit to deileitar the view.
+A beautiful visit to enjoy of a stunning view.

 Lagavulin is in the bay of Lagavulin, on the south coast of the island of Islay.
 It is one of the distilleries still in operation (along with Ardbeg and Laphroaig).
 The sunset is one of the most beautiful moments in this area, and, within the distillery, the glow of the large copper stills also plays its part in the visual aspect.